Programming-Project-2022-23-UniBz/course-project-manuelalessandro/README.md

 ### 4.2.
 Third-Party Libraries

-List and justify the third party libraries you used.
+org.netbeans.external:AbsoluteLayout (Version: RELEASE170)
+Justification: This library was used for layout management.

+com.toedter:jcalendar (Version: 1.4)
+Justification: used for calendar-related functionality, for date selection, and display in the application.

+com.google.code.gson:gson (Version: 2.10.1)
+Justification: Gson was used for serializing and deserializing JSON data.

+org.junit.jupiter:junit-jupiter-api (Version: 5.7.1)
+Justification: JUnit was used for writing test cases for your code.

+org.junit.jupiter:junit-jupiter-engine (Version: 5.7.1)
+Justification: This is the JUnit engine required for executing JUnit 5 tests.

+joda-time:joda-time (Version: 2.12.5)
+Justification: Joda-Time was used for handling date and time operations in a more user-friendly and flexible manner compared to Java's built-in date and time classes.

+org.apache.maven.plugins:maven-compiler-plugin (Version: 3.8.1)
+Justification: Used for compiling the project's source code.

+org.apache.maven.plugins:maven-resources-plugin (Version: 3.2.0)
+Justification: Used for managing and copying resources (e.g., configuration files) during the build process.

+jfree:jfreechart (Version: 1.0.13)
+Justification: JFreeChart was used for data visualization in the application, in the admin frame.

+org.assertj:assertj-core (Version: 3.22.0)
+Justification: AssertJ is a library for enhancing assertions in test cases, making it easier to write and read test assertions.

 ### 4.3.
 Programming Techniques

-- Serialization: We used Serialization to convert a json object into a string, because we used them as our database.
+- **Serialization:** We used Serialization to convert a JSON object into a string because we used them as our database.
-- Deserialization: We used Deserialization to do the opposite and update a json object or add a json object to the array.
+- **Deserialization:** We used Deserialization to do the opposite and update a JSON object or add a JSON object to the array.
-- Regular Expressions: We used regular expressions to check the user input during the register phase.
+- **Regular Expressions:** We used regular expressions to check the user input during the register phase.
-- Try-Catch blocks: Try-Catch blocks were a significant part of our code because they allowed us to handle and gracefully manage potential exceptions during file reading, ensuring the reliability and stability of our application even in the face of unexpected errors, such as file not found or permission issues.
+- **Try-Catch blocks:** Try-Catch blocks were a significant part of our code because they allowed us to handle and gracefully manage potential exceptions during file reading, ensuring the reliability and stability of our application even in the face of unexpected errors, such as file not found or permission issues.
-- Test hooks: We used Test hooks as they provide a means to isolate and test specific components or functions within our codebase.
+- **Test hooks:** We used Test hooks as they provide a means to isolate and test specific components or functions within our codebase.
-- Graphical Interface: We used a Graphical user interface because it makes the app easier to use.
+- **Graphical Interface:** We used a Graphical user interface because it makes the app easier to use.
-- File I/O: We used File I/O to work with the jsons.
+- **File I/O:** We used File I/O to work with the jsons.
-- Overriding: We used overriding to provide a specific implementation, for example, of the "mouseClicked" method for each button, which overrides the default behavior in the MouseAdapter class and defines custom actions for each button's click event
+- **Overriding:** We used overriding to provide a specific implementation, for example, of the "mouseClicked" method for each button, which overrides the default behavior in the MouseAdapter class and defines custom actions for each button's click event
-- Collections: We used collections to make the usage of the combo boxes easier or also in the management of rooms.
+- **Collections:** We used collections to make the usage of the combo boxes easier or also in the management of rooms.
-- Logging: We used logging to control better the inputs users give when they login or register, in case someone would find an exploit and use it to gain admin privileges.
+- **Logging:** We used logging to control better the inputs users give when they log in or register, in case someone finds an exploit and uses it to gain admin privileges.

 ### 4.4.
 Tests